ddoffy/ddoffy.github.io/about/index.md

 ## PROFESSIONAL SUMMARY

 I am passionate interest in information technology.
 I can quickly learn a new programming language and a new technique.
-I am an open-minded individual and I can work well with other team-members.
-I have experienced in developing ASP.NET web and have good understanding about OOP and MVC framework.
-I have experienced in using C# language and a few others programming language.
-I have a little knowledges programming application for windows phone 8 and windows 8.1 and Xamarin and Android with Java Language on Android Studio IDE and Silverlight and WCF Service and Angular.
-I've graduated software engineering major at Vietnam National University Ho Chi Minh City, University of Information Technology.
-I focus about how to web development, mobile development, Objective Oriented Analysis and Design.
+I am an open-minded individual.
+I work well other team-members.

 ## EDUCATION